gallenc/COM304_FOUNDATION_1/sessions/session9/docs/network-layer.md

 `Indirect Forwarding` happens when the destination is elsewhere and the router must decide which is the best port to forward the packet to move it closer to its destination.

 There is a danger that if a network is incorrectly set up, packets can circulate endlessly between routers and never reach a destination.
-For this reason, IP packets are given a `time to live` which limits the number of hops they can traverse before they are dropped.
+For this reason, IP packets are given a `time to live TTL` which limits the number of hops they can traverse before they are dropped.

 A `static route` is a route which has been manually entered in the routing table.